integr8ly/cloud-resource-operator/README.md

     name: example-postgres-sec
   # i want a postgres storage of a development-level tier
   tier: production
-  # i want a postgres storage for the type managed
+  # i want a postgres storage for the type aws
-  type: managed
+  type: aws
 ```

 ## Resource tagging